ZzzM/CalendarX/README.md

 </a>
 </h1>

-A lightweight macOS App for displaying calendar and time
+A lightweight macOS app for displaying calendar and time

 ## Features
 - [x] Chinese statutory holidays and other festivals